Jeppe Simonsen: Loan to HB Køge

 In the summer 2016, Simonsen was loaned out to Danish 1st Division club HB Køge until the winter break.
 On 21 December 2016, HB Køge announced that they didn't want to keep the forward, because they were looking for a goal machine.
 He played 19 league matches scoring 2 goals, before returning to SønderjyskE.

 Podbeskidzie

 On 1 February 2022, Simonsen signed a two-and-a-half-year deal with Polish second division side Podbeskidzie Bielsko-Biała.

+Académico de Viseu and return to Sønderjyske

+On 24 August 2023, Simonsen joined Liga Portugal 2 club Académico de Viseu on a two-year contract.

+On 14 August 2024, after making seven appearances for Académico de Viseu throughout the year, it was confirmed that Simonsen was training with his former club Sønderjyske.
+On 27 August 2024, Sønderjyske confirmed that Simonsen had signed a contract for the rest of 2024.
+In December, Sønderjyske confirmed that the parties did not extend the collaboration and therefore went their separate ways when the contract would expire on December 31, 2024.

+Fremad Amager

+On February 7, 2025 Simonsen moved to the Danish 1st Division side Fremad Amager.
+The club did not announce the duration of the contract.

 International career

 Born in Denmark, Simonsen is of Haitian descent.
-His birth parents are from Haiti, but he was adopted at a young age by Danish family.
+His birth parents are from Haiti, but he was adopted at a young age by a Danish family.
 A youth international for Denmark, he debuted for the Haiti national team in a 10–0 2022 FIFA World Cup qualification win over Turks and Caicos Islands on 5 June 2021.

+International goals

+Scores and results list Haiti's goal tally first.